stack of booksBack to Writing

 ...Or did he?

-Some dominoes have fallen in my mind since I first wrote this, spurred by a rereading of the entire series, and I have come to the conclusion that (unless Rowling is a phenomenally sloppy writer) Albus’s behavior regarding this matter was even more cynical and manipulative than the above would indicate.
+Some things have occurred to me since I first wrote this, spurred by a rereading of the entire series, and I have come to the conclusion that (unless Rowling is a phenomenally sloppy writer) Albus’s behavior regarding this matter was even more cynical and manipulative than the above would indicate.

 Albus claimed to Harry that Snape only reported the first part of the Prophecy to Voldemort, and indeed, Voldemort’s obsession with getting the Prophecy all through the fifth book indicates that he did not have the entire thing.
 Sybil Trelawney, however, reported in the sixth book that Snape was found outside the door after she had finished making the Prophecy and had come back to herself.
 Between the sixth and seventh books, a fan theory sprang up, which I subscribed to, saying that this was a clue that Snape did hear the whole prophecy and that on Dumbledore’s orders he had only told Voldemort half of it—in other words, that he was a good guy.
 Well, he turned out to be a good guy, but the theory itself was apparently wrong.
 The only way to make sense out of this is to postulate that part of the Prophecy was drowned out by the sounds of Aberforth stomping up the stairs to get him.